khalid-hussain/shaheen/chap5.md

 You're the last hope of this unfortunate people."
 Rabia's voice halted and tears flowed down her beautiful eyes.

-Badr Bin Mughira was quite touched and said, "The daughters of the nation should not express such fears that drive its men in becoming peace lovers.
+Badr bin Mughira was quite touched and said, "The daughters of the nation should not express such fears that drive its men in becoming peace lovers.
 So, I thank you for your concern."
-Saying this Badr Bin Mughira placed his foot in the stirrup of his horse but Rabia quickly said, "Wait!"
+Saying this Badr bin Mughira placed his foot in the stirrup of his horse but Rabia quickly said, "Wait!"

 Removing his foot from the stirrup, Badr said, "Maybe I was not able to